Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 ##Different types of algorithms

 Searching

-	Graph algorithms to calculate the shortest route to your destination To write an AI that plays chess
+Graph algorithms to calculate the shortest route to your destination

+To write an AI that plays chess

 	f(x) = x × 2
 		What is f(5)?

-`backticks.surround("sample code");`